nate-peters/pix2pix-floorplans-dataset/README.md

 ### Organization of the `/dataset` directory:

 This directory contains the images that we'll use to train a pix2pix model.
-`./Source Images`: These are the source images that informed the room tags.
+`Source Images`: These are the source images that informed the room tags.
 `Original`:
 - `/A`: The boundary shape of each floor plan represented as a solid black region
 - `/B`: The color tagged plans